chase-codes/istio_lab/modules/02-service-mesh-value/README.md

 ```

 Each pod should now have 2 containers: the application and istio-proxy.

+What to look for: In `describe pod`, under Containers you should see your app container and an `istio-proxy` container.
+No application code changed—capabilities are added at the infrastructure layer.

 #### Reflection Questions
 - What changed for Marcus's developers in terms of code?